redwoodjs/redwoodjs-com-archive/TUTORIAL2.md

 their completely rational, well-reasoned comments on our blog posts.
 It's the internet, what could go wrong?

-There are a couple of ways we could go about building this new feature:
+There are two main features we need to build:

-1. Start with the form and then the comment display
+1. Comment form and creation
-2. Start with the comment display and then add the form
+2. Comment retrieval and display

-To ease into things, let's start with the fetching and displaing comments first and then we'll move on to more complex work of adding a form and service to save data.
+Which order we build them in is up to us.
+To ease into things, let's start with the fetching and displaing comments first and then we'll move on to more complex work of adding a form and service to create a new comment.
 Of course, this is Redwood, so even forms and services aren't *that* complex!

 ### Storybook